cancadua/collect-dog/README.md

 # Collect dogs app

-## Button loads new randomly picked dog picture, displays it and saves to watch later

-## Side navigation allows to pick breed and show corresponding pictures
+Button loads new randomly picked dog picture, displays it and saves to watch later Side navigation allows to pick breed and show corresponding pictures

 ## Start app

-### type `npm start` in main folder woth chosen command line application
+### type `npm start` in main folder with chosen command line application